DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-10-18-core-website-v4.md

 - how it’s funded
 - how to apply

-Our content summarises the information on the Frontline website without trying to duplicate it.
+We've tried to summarise the information on the Frontline website and avoid duplication.

 ## What happened next?